 In an early 2019 case study by tl:dr SEO found that Google treats the disallow as a directive that doesn’t allow Googlebot to crawl the page.
 An important note to remember is “disallowing” via robots.txt will keep the URL in the index, however, using “noindex” will entirely remove the URL from the index but can still be crawled.

-In an announcement on the Google Webmaster blog, as of September 1st 2019, Google will stop supporting unsupported and unpublished rules in the robots exclusive protocol.
-Best practise would be to update robot.txt files that are using nofollow or crawl-delay commands.
+In an announcement on the Google Webmaster blog, as of September 1st 2019, Google stopped supporting unsupported and unpublished rules in the robots exclusive protocol.
+Best practice would be to update robot.txt files that are using nofollow or crawl-delay commands.
 The most up-to-date validations of robot.txt can be found here.

 What is Caffeine?